 I found myself standing in awe a few times just taking in the amazing beauty of it all.

 Soon I found myself giving thanks for the beauty that I had the honor to witness on what otherwise had seemed like a pretty ordinary Monday morning in the middle of July.

 I know that these days are not easy.
-We are living through days – weeks – and months that will historians will write about.
+We are living through days – weeks – and months that historians will write about.
 Will they call it the Great Pandemic of 2020?
-Or perhaps they will call is something else.
+Or perhaps they will call it something else.

-But I do know that we are not going through these days – weeks – and months alone.
+But I do know we are not going through these days – weeks – and months alone.
 Our God is with us.
-Our God has promised us that he is with us always.
+Our God has promised us he is with us always.